 As Galaxy’s Edge is currently in the EEMH phase, we don’t really know what these times will look like after EEMH is done.
 If I had to pick a time to arrive on November 3, I’d say 90 minutes early to rope drop Smugglers Run.

 Keep in mind that it can be okay to be late for the turnstile opening—in the right circumstance.
 If you have a stroller, wheelchair, or a family that struggles to move quickly and navigate through crowds, you’ll need to arrive as early as possible to position yourself at the very front of the crowds.

 But if you can “navigate” your way through the rope drop crowds, it’s okay to miss the turnstile opening.
 As long as you arrive before rope drop, you can work your way to the front of the crowd.

 If you’re visiting on a holiday weekend (other than the last week of the year, which is entirely different altogether), you’ll want to arrive an extra 30 minutes early.
-Really, rope drop comes down to “better safe than sorry.”
-Trust me, arriving too early and walking right onto too many rides to start the day is a fine problem to have.
+To us, rope drop comes down to “better safe than sorry.”
+Arriving too early and walking right onto too many rides to start the day is a fine problem to have.